sarwanpasha/Murmur2Vec/README.md

 `hash_ablation/`.
 They are the raw per-split rows, not summary tables, so any aggregation or test can be recomputed from them.
 See `results/README.md`.

-## Data

-No sequence data is committed.
-See `data/README.md` for how to obtain the corpora and build them into the expected layout.

 ## License

 MIT.
 See `LICENSE`.